 - Start by placing both hands in the underhand position.

-- Once in the overhand position, curl the weight down to target different parts of the bicep head.
+- Once overhand, curl the weight to target different parts of the bicep head.
 Continue to work underhand and overhand grip, adjusting how resistance is forced during each rep to grow the different parts of the bicep.

 Pro Tip

 If possible, try to do this movement one arm at a time.
-When doing this, you can focus solely on the working arm to help improve the execution of this movement.
-If you want to grow your arms and find an effective movement that grows different parts of the bicep, look no further.
+Focusing solely on the working arm can help improve the execution of this movement.
+If you want to grow your arms and find an effective movement that grows different bicep parts, look no further.

-Below, I’ve provided two sample workouts: strength and size.
+Below, I’ve provided two sample workouts for strength and size.

 When doing these compound workouts for the biceps, I would suggest only doing each program once a week, getting 2-3 days of rest between sessions.